 A VPN or Virtual Private Network is a service to protect your connection from prying eyes.
 Whether you wish to circumvent geo-blocking to watch your favorite shows online or want to hide your browsing history from your ISP, government and/or hackers, a VPN can enhance your online security and privacy.
 But how do you choose the right one?

 With ever more choices, selecting the VPN that really corresponds to your needs seems to be as hard as it can get.

 Here's a (sortable) comparison table of the best VPN services right now.

 Allergic to spreadsheets?
-You'll find an in-depth text version just below
+You'll find an in-depth breakdown just after the table

 Anchorfree Hotspot Shield

 When you hear about VPNs on mainstream media, chances are Hotspot Shield is mentioned as the golden standard.
 Unfortunately, it's anything but.

 In fact, Hotspot Shield is a terrible choice.
 And don't just take our word for it!
 They're being investigated for intercepting user data and their deceptive marketing techniques.
 Numerous other blogs agree with us: Hotspot Shield is not the best to protect your privacy.

 Instead of counting the number of simultaneous connections, you attach devices to your account (up to 5 with the Premium Plus offer).